SAMeh-ZAGhloul/Virtual-Quantum-Reality-VQR_True-Uniform-Random-Number-TURN/README.md

 ### QPP Overview

-This project contains companion Jupyter notebooks for Quantum Permutation Pad (QPP) implementations with Qiskit Runtime and Qiskit AerSimulator, ranging from 2 to 9 qubits.
+This project is forked from: https://github.com/AlainChance/QPP-Alain, and contains companion Jupyter notebooks for Quantum Permutation Pad (QPP) implementations with Qiskit Runtime and Qiskit AerSimulator, ranging from 2 to 9 qubits.
 It serves as illustrations for the paper: Chancé, A. (2024).
 Quantum Permutation Pad with Qiskit Runtime.
 In: Femmam, S., Lorenz, P. (eds).
 ICCNT 2022.
 Springer, Cham. https://doi.org/10.1007/978-3-031-59619-3_12

 ### QPP Directory Structure